The History and Risks of Reinforcement Learning and Human Feedback: The Origins of Reward Models: Costs vs. Rewards vs. Preferences

 \section{The Origins of Reward Models: Costs vs. Rewards vs. Preferences}

 In this section, we break down the complex history inspiring the modern use of RLHF.
-To do so, we must cover the intellectual foundations of quantifying human values, reinforcement learning and optimality, and topics from behavioral economics around measuring preferences.
-The notion of using reinforcement learning to optimize a preference model combines the history of various once-distanced fields into an intimate optimization built on many assumptions about human nature.
+This requires investigation into the intellectual foundations of quantifying human values, reinforcement learning and optimality, as well as behavioral economics as it relates to measuring preferences.
+The notion of using reinforcement learning to optimize a reward model of preferences combines the history of various once-distanced fields into an intimate optimization built on variegated assumptions about human nature.
+A high level timeline illustrating the history of this foundational content is shown in Fig.~\ref{fig:tree}.
+The detailed presumptions and assumptions we reference, are showcased in Fig.~\ref{fig:history}.

-Our goal is to unspool the types of uncertainty that designers have grafted to system architectures at at various stages of their intellectual history.
+Our goal is to unspool the types of uncertainty that designers have grafted to system architectures at various stages of their intellectual history.
 Modern problem specifications have repeatedly stepped away from domains where optimal solutions are possible and deployed under-specified models as approximate solutions.

-Throughout, we distinguish between a series of \textit{assumptions} common within theoretically-grounded academic literatures, and relevant \textit{presumptions} which are commonly accepted methods of practice for particular subject areas.
+Throughout, we distinguish between a series of \textit{assumptions} accepted within theoretically-grounded academic literatures, and relevant \textit{presumptions} which are common methods of practice for particular subject areas.
 As we shall see, the unresolved tensions between these assumptions and presumptions are responsible for the current state and outstanding questions of RLHF research.
+This section does not set out to be a survey but rather interrelates core references to illustrate the modus operandi of RLHF and preference modeling.

+To begin, all of the following operates on the assumptions that human preferences exist in any form, which emerged in early philosophical discussions, such as Aristotle's Topics, Book Three.